Flu (influenza): For health professionals

 Getting vaccinated against influenza each fall reduces the risk of influenza and serious illness.

-- any further pressure on the health care system during the respiratory virus season, particularly in the context of ongoing COVID-19 activity
+• any further pressure on the health care system during the respiratory virus season

-For advice regarding the administration of seasonal influenza vaccine, refer to:
+For advice regarding the administration of seasonal influenza vaccines, refer to:

 Get free influenza awareness and educational products